lsainzvillalba/lsainzvillalba.github.io/_posts/2023-09-01-cerebellarmetastasis.md

 Lung Cancer Epidermoid Metastasis

 ### POSTOPERATIVE EVOLUTION:
 <div style="text-align: justify"> The patient awaken with no complications.
 Dizziness and subjective stability during walking improved.
-Over the days, dysmetria improved but persisted as compared to the contralateral side.
+Over the days, dysmetria improved but remained assymetric to the contralateral side.
 Postoperative MRI showed gross total resection with no complications.
 Discharge was given at postoperative day 7 with appointments for oncological follow up and rehabilitation. </div>

 ### NUANCES AND DECISION STRATEGY